CogentRedTester/mpv-scroll-list/README.md

 This is an API to allow scripts to create interactive scrollable lists in mpv player.

 ## For Users
-Installing the script as a user is very simple, just place the `scroll-list.lua` file inside either the `~~/scripts` folder, or set a custom directory using `--script-opts=scroll_list-directory`.
+Installing the script as a user is very simple, just place the `scroll-list.lua` file inside either the `~~/scripts` folder.
 Note that this only works with the `script-opt` commandline option, config files inside `~~/script-opts` will not work.

-For more advanced users you can also modify the `LUA_PATH` environment variable.
+For more advanced users you can also place the file into one of the lua package directories specified by the `LUA_PATH` environment variable.

 ## For Developers